LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/011-tips-on-how-to-write-an-API-Lambda-script.md

 layout: playbook_js
 tags: [playbook]
 ---
-# Tips on formatting a Python script
+# Tips on writing an API Ingestion script for AWS Lambda

 ## Prerequisites
 * Have the secrets/api_key stored in both Production and Pre-Production environments, with the naming convention of "/[Department Name]/[secret name]".
 So for example, /customer-services/vonage